karangus/game-of-life/README.md

 # game-of-life
-This is a team branch which is interlinked with all dev team numbers
+This is a team branch which is interlinked with all dev team numbers.